 books

-Ray Waddle is the author of a comprehensive new history of Yale Divinity School, “This Grand Errand”: A Bicentennial History of Yale Divinity School, available now from Yale University Press.
+Ray Waddle is the author of a comprehensive recent history of Yale Divinity School, “This Grand Errand”: A Bicentennial History of Yale Divinity School, available from Yale University Press.

 In the book, the School’s momentous story—its high-spirited achievements and impact, the periods of uncertainty and turbulence—is unpacked across centuries of US history, religious life, theological debate, social protest, and the calling of thousands of YDS graduates to serve church and world.